grechkovlad/MathScript/README.md

-# Oberon-0 to JVM
+# MathScript to JVM
-Compiling Oberon-0 to JVM bytecode
+Compiling MathScript to JVM bytecode